 - Withdraw the consent that you gave us at any time with regard to the processing of your personal data for certain purposes, such as to promote our products and/or services to you and/or to process your sensitive data.
 We will always make it clear where we need your consent to undertake specific processing activities.
 Please note that any withdrawal of consent shall not affect the lawfulness of processing based on consent before it was withdrawn or revoked by you.

-To exercise any of your rights, or if you have any other questions about our use of your personal data, please visit any branch of the Bank, or send a message through the Bank’s e-Banking service if you are a subscriber of e-Banking.
+If you have any other questions about our use of your personal data, please visit any branch of the Bank, or send a message through the Bank’s e-Banking service if you are a subscriber of e-Banking.
+To exercise any of your rights, you may download and complete form F024 E_ Data Subject Request Form (in English) or F024 G_Αιτηση Παροχης Πληροφοριων Υποκειμενου Δεδομενων (in Greek) and submit it to any branch of the Bank, or send it through the Bank’s e-Banking service if you are a subscriber of e-Banking.

 You can also contact our Data Protection Officer at email@example.com